natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 ### Multiplus

-One possibility is to use the Charge current control assistant
+One possibility is to use the Charge current control assistant.

 **Another possibility is to use the Two-signal BMS support assistant.**   Select "The BMS has one contact which which switches only on a high-cell condition".
 Then "The battery is full when [Aux_X] is [open/closed]".
 Lastly "[Disable Charger] and [do not adapt SOC] when battery full."
 Selecting "battery is full when [Temp_Sense] is [**open**]" and connecting [Temp_Sense] to a NO relay that is energized (CLOSED) when the charger enable signal is provided by the BMS will provide low temp backup protection that is also protected from a broken wire.